 - Employee Benefits

-- State & Local Tax: Foundations
+- State & Local Taxation: Foundations

 - Taxation of Trusts and Estates

-- Fundamentals of Testamentary Estate Planning
+- Fundamentals of Testamentary Estate Planning Techniques

 - Charitable Gift Planning

-- Accounting of Income Taxes/ASC 740
+- Accounting for Income Taxes/ASC 740

-- Fundamentals of Lifetime Estate Planning
+- Fundamentals of Lifetime Income & Estate Tax Planning Techniques

 - Executive Compensation